The dry rub recipe makes 1/2 cup, for which you will only need 1 or 2 teaspoons for this recipe. Save the rest for future use!

 - 3 tablespoons whole black peppercorns

 - 2 tablespoons sugar

 - 1 1/2 teaspoons sea salt

-1 Heat a large cast iron frying pan to medium high or high heat (hot enough to sear the meat).
-While the pan is heating, sprinkle a pinch of dry rub spices (about 1/8 teaspoon or a little more) on each of the pork chops.
+Sprinkle a pinch of dry rub spices (about 1/8 teaspoon or a little more) on each of the pork chops.
 Using your fingers, rub the spices into the meat.
-Turn the chops over and repeat on the other side.
+Turn the pork chops over and repeat on the other side.

-3 Sear the chops, about 2 minutes on each side.
+4 Sear the chops on both sides: Sear the pork chops, about 2 minutes on each side.
 Watch carefully, as soon as the chops are browned, flip them.
-As soon as you flip the chops, if you are using a cast iron pan, you can turn off the heat.
+As soon as you flip the pork chops, if you are using a cast iron pan, you can turn off the heat.
 Cast iron holds heat very well and there will be enough heat in the pan to finish cooking the meat.

 5 Cover pan if working with thick chops to finish cooking: If you have chops that are a lot thicker than 3/4-inch (many are sold that are 1 1/2-inches thick), you can put a cover on the pan and let the pork chops finish cooking for 5 minutes or so.

 If you are using a cast iron pan and have turned off the heat, there should be enough heat if you cover the pan to finish the cooking of a thicker chop.
 If not, turn the heat to low and cover.

 The easiest way to tell when the pork chops are done is to press on them with your fingertip.
 If they are firm to the touch, they are done.
 (See the touch test.)
 If you wait until you see juice oozing out of the top of a chop, it is definitely done.
 You can also check the internal temperature of the pork with a digital thermometer; when the pork registers 145°F in the middle, it’s done.